security-notes/infobyte-faraday-wiki/Scripts.md

 Also, you can quickly run  the comand for several targets and domains, the targets need to be written seperately with a single space.

 ./sslcheck.py 192.168.10.254 facebook.com www.google.com 192.168.10.168

+## # Shodan

+It is a tool to get information from shodan

+You can find the script in $faraday/scripts/shodan_faraday.py

+See an example using Shodan here [[API]]!